darkocejkov/darkocejkov/README.md

-### Howdy 🤠
+# Howdy 🤠

-Darko Cejkov (DARK-o chey-kov): I am a developer with many interests, but am currently based in Web Design + Development.
+### Darko Cejkov (DARK-o chey-kov): I am a developer with many interests, but am currently based in Fullstack Web Design + Development.
+I primarily work with the React framework, and am pretty darn good at using JavaScript.

-Currently, I'm working with Van Valkenburg Communications (VVC), a multi-media A/V production company, to create a fresh, responsive, and accessible way to attend live meetings and events.

-I've previously interned at Traction on Demand under the Marketing Automation discipline, learning how to build emails that are personalized and follow marketing journeys that tailor to customers.
+I am currently my time looking for work, and practicing my base knowledge in the meantime.
+I have been hard at work on this project, and you can see the work at [my personal website](www.darkocejkov.ca).
 This repository serves as an introduction, and a portfolio into my foray in web design and development.
-Currently in its early stages, the portfolio is meant to be a mix of different visual methods of web design, including different generative art.
+This work is meant to be a mix of different visual methods of web design, including different generative art.
+I also emphasize this project & repo. as being a playground and environment to play around.

-The main framework is React.
+My most recent experience involves working with [Van Valkenburg Communications (VVC)](https://www.vvc.ca), a multi-media A/V production company, to create a fresh, responsive, and accessible way to attend live meetings and events.

+I've previously interned at [Traction on Demand](https://www.linkedin.com/company/traction-on-demand) under the Marketing Automation discipline, learning how to build emails that are personalized and follow marketing journeys that tailor to customers.

 <!--
 **darkocejkov/darkocejkov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.